Reimagining Tarralla Creek

-We’re transforming another section of Tarralla Creek to create a more natural and enjoyable community space.
+We’re transforming another section of Tarralla Creek, Croydon, into a more natural and enjoyable community space.

 Melbourne Water is leading the delivery of this exciting project in partnership with Maroondah City Council, Department of Energy, Environment & Climate Action (DEECA), Department of Climate Change, Energy, the Environment and Water (DCCEEW) and the local community.